For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit (left): K J Payne - Flickr

 Back when the balls went up to 49, you had about a 1 in 14 million chance of winning.
-But with the numbers 50–59 joining the party, your chances of winning the lottery have jumped to 1 in 45 million.
+But when the numbers 50–59 joined the party, your chances of winning the lottery jumped to 1 in 45 million.

-A multi-million-pound jackpot may sound tempting, but if the odds and the £2 entry fee aren't enough to put you off, check out this list of completely bizarre things that are still more likely to happen than you winning the lottery.
+A multi-million-pound jackpot may sound tempting, but if the odds and the £2 entry fee aren't enough to put you off, check out this list of completely bizarre things that are still more likely to happen.

-These odds were taken from various different sources, and given the outlandishness of some of the events, the numbers should be taken with a fairly large pinch of salt!
-Multiple lottery entries and playing on different days will alter your chances, but overall the odds are very, very slim.
+These odds were taken from various sources, and given the outlandishness of some of the events, the numbers should be taken with a fairly large pinch of salt!
+Multiple lottery entries and playing on different days will alter your chances, but overall, the odds are very, very slim.

 Things with better odds than winning the lottery